PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 • be at least 17 when you apply, and 18 years old when you start at Police College

-• be a New Zealand or Australian citizen or a New Zealand permanent resident
+• be a New Zealand or Australian citizen or have New Zealand residency or New Zealand permanent residency

 • be able to speak, read, write and listen in English